Magnetoresistance when Spin Effects on Conduction are Weak: Comparison of Loop Area Distributions

 The most interesting aspect of this result is that quantum coherence causes the first Landau level to be repeated exactly at characteristic areas $(N+1/2)A_F$, with the $N$-th level's height proportional to $N$.
 The repetitions are manifested as a hierarchy of additional Landau level delta functions in $G_{xx}(B)$, as illustrated in Figure 1a.
 Figure 1b shows the loop area distributions $G_{xx}(A)$ of the Landau levels.
 The $N$-th Landau level is a cosine $\cos(A / (N+\frac{1}{2} ) A_F)$ with period equal to $(N+1/2)\;2\pi$ times the characteristic area $A_F$.
 In mathematical terminology, the $N$-th Landau level is simply the $N$-th harmonic of the lowest Landau level.
 Speaking more plainly, quantum coherence ensures that if an electron can complete a loop once, then it can repeat that same loop any number of times.

-The only limit to these repetitions (harmonics) is decoherence caused by the scattering energy scale $\Gamma$ or temperature $T$, which causes a power law decay in the loop area distribution. \cite{laikhtman1994quasiclassical} Decoherence broadens the Landau levels into peaks with width $\Gamma, T$, which eventually merge into SdH oscillations.
+The only limit to these repetitions (harmonics) is decoherence caused either by the scattering energy scale $\Gamma$ or by the temperature $T$, which causes a decay in the loop area distribution. \cite{laikhtman1994quasiclassical} Decoherence broadens the Landau levels into peaks with width $\Gamma, T$, which eventually merge into SdH oscillations.
 These oscillations have equal height instead of the height proportional to $N$ seen in Landau levels.
-They decay exponentially when the value of $B = N^{-1} A_F^{-1}$ descends to $\Gamma, T$, and their loop area distribution also decays exponentially at areas larger than $\Gamma^{-1},T^{-1}$. \cite{laikhtman1994quasiclassical}
+They decay exponentially when the value of $B = N^{-1} A_F^{-1}$ descends to $\Gamma, T$, and their loop area distribution also decays exponentially at areas larger than $\Gamma^{-1},T^{-1}$. \cite{laikhtman1994quasiclassical} \footnote{To verify that loop area distribution for Landau levels and SdH oscillations decays exponentially, we numerically Fourier transformed the conductance formulas in Ref. \cite{laikhtman1994quasiclassical}, because analytical formulas for the Fourier transform of this signal are not available. }